Azure/azure-sdk-for-python/sdk/ai/azure-ai-client/tests/README.md

 # copied from azure-ai-inference TODO update

-# Azure AI Assistants client library tests for Python
+# Azure AI client library tests for Python

 The instructions below are for running tests locally, on a Windows machine, against the live service.